c2defense/network-device-logs/README.md

 A way to find the adversary in your network devices

 ## Overview
 Network devices are end points too.
 That's why I mapped the [MITRE ATT&CK Enterprise Tactics and Techniques](https://attack.mitre.org/tactics/enterprise/) to the network devices and their operating systems.
-I hope the MITRE ATT&CK team incorporates these changes in.
+I hope the MITRE ATT&CK team incorporates these changes.
 Additionally, there are simple Sigma rules to aide in detection.

 ## MITRE ATT&CK Model
 Out of the current 244 Enterprise ATT&CK [Techniques](https://attack.mitre.org/techniques/enterprise/), I believe that 64 of them can apply to Network Devices as endpoints to be exploited.
 They are listed in the [MITRE folder](mitre_attack), along with a [JSON file](mitre_attack/Network_Device_Techniques.json) of the Techniques from [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/enterprise/).